desertnet/cat-tail/README.md

-# cat-herd
+# cat-tail
-Get a readable stream spanning an array of files
+Get a readable stream spanning an array of files from a given position